abrayard/buspatrol_challenge/README.md

 ```

 ## Setup:
+*Before setting up, it is assumed you have Python 3.6.x or higher installed and that you have basic command line knowledge.
+This setup has been tested on Ubuntu 20.04; Steps could vary for a Windows machine.*

-1. Install dependencies: `pip3 install flask flask_restful requests`
+1. Open your terminal, and install dependencies for the Python program by running: `pip3 install flask flask_restful requests`.
-2. Run `python3 main.py` from the main directory in your terminal.
+2. After installing dependencies and cloning this repository, navigate to `buspatrol_challenge/` and run the command `python3 main.py`.
+3. You will be prompted with the default host set to be http://127.0.0.1:5000/.
+No index page is set, however you should still be able to open a browser and navigate to the following url: http://127.0.0.1:5000/users/gene.
+The output should be in JSON format with the user's job title and job description.
-3. Open another terminal and run `python3 test.py` to test the GET request and confirm the json output.
+4. (Optional) Open another terminal, navigate to the `buspatrol_challenge/` and run the command `python3 test.py` to test the GET request and confirm the json output with the small tester.